TeoNikolov/wasp-ss-gesgen/tutorial.md

 - Previewing the generated motion as a MP4 video
 - Exporting the generated BVH motion as an FBX file format

 A web-based system has been developed to enable the completion of these tasks.
-WASP currently hosts such a web server at *TODO* that you can acess in your browser; this saves you the effort of having to setup the system yourself on your machine.
-However, you might prefer to setup the system on your machine in some casee:
+WASP currently hosts such a web server at *TODO* that you can access in your browser; this saves you the effort of having to set up the system yourself on your machine.
+However, you might prefer to set up the system on your machine in some cases:
 - There is an issue connecting to the WASP server.
 - The WASP server has crashed.
 - You want to dive deep into how the system works.
 - You want to modify the functionality of the system (advanced, good in your free time).

-Please refer to the "Setup" instructions in the gesture generation repository if you wish to setup the system yourself.
+Please refer to the "Setup" instructions in the gesture generation repository if you wish to set up the system yourself.

-*Note: If the web server is buggy, you need to setup the Docker solution on your machine and use a command line interface (CLI) inside the corresponding Docker containers.
+*Note: If the web server is buggy, you need to set up the Docker solution on your machine and use a command line interface (CLI) inside the corresponding Docker containers.
 For this purpose, make sure that you change the variable `SERVER_MODE` to `0` inside the `.env` file in the [repository root](https://github.com/TeoNikolov/wasp-ss2023-gesgen/).*

 # Task 1.
 Generating BVH motion from audio
-The first task is to use the ZeroEGGS AI model to generated gestures from audio.
+The first task is to use the ZeroEGGS AI model to generate gestures from audio.
 This audio may be either synthetic, your own voice, or any other audio you got from the internet.
 When completing the task, think about the following:
 - How does changing one parameter affect the generated animation?
 Make sure to keep the seed fixed.
 - Does changing the seed, while keeping the generation parameters fixed, lead to gestures that are clearly distinguishable from animations generated previously?
 - Do the gestures look good?
 If not, can the visual quality be improved?